morganericsson/msengcs/coursedescs/1DV006_Algorithms.md

 *1. Knowledge and understanding*

 - Describe algorithms and explain they properties, e.g., why they are fast or correct.
-- Explain problems classes, such s P and NP, and recognize problems that belong to these.
+- Explain problems classes, such as P and NP, and recognize problems that belong to these.
 - Explain intractability and recognize such problems.
 - Prove the correctness of an algorithm.